InsightsbyAmanda/InsightsbyAmanda/README.md

 **Live Site:** [insightsbyamanda.github.io/InsightsbyAmanda](https://insightsbyamanda.github.io/InsightsbyAmanda/)

-A personal portfolio showcasing 6+ years of data analytics experience across public sector, real estate, and financial services with a focus on Power BI, SQL, Python, and data storytelling.
+A personal portfolio showcasing my data analytics experience across the public sector, real estate, and financial services with a focus on Power BI, SQL, Python, and data storytelling.

 ---

 ## About

 I'm a data analyst with end-to-end experience delivering analytics solutions, from ETL pipelines and dimensional modeling to enterprise Power BI dashboards.
-Currently pursuing a Master of Business Analytics & Artificial Intelligence at Ontario Tech University.
+My work is defined by the ability to take complex, multi-source datasets and transform them into coherent, decision-ready intelligence from automated ETL pipelines to dynamic Power BI dashboards deployed at enterprise scale.

 Core strengths include: